 Expressing breast milk

-If it feels too painful to feed, try expressing milk for a day or 2 to give your nipples time to heal.
+If it feels too painful to feed, try expressing milk for 1 or 2 days to give your nipples time to heal.
 This way, you'll continue giving breast milk to your baby.

 Hand expressing may be more comfortable than using a pump.
 If you do use a breast pump, start on the lowest setting and increase it slowly.